The old demo “Butterflies and Hurricanes”, recorded in 2014, is now digitally released as remix and remaster on all your favorite platforms.

 The attentive listener might notice a variety of influences in their music.
 Discovering progressive metal via bands like Dream Theater and Between the Buried and Me, Marc Schmieder (guitar, keys) was obsessed with the creative and unforeseen nature of the genre.
 While looking for musicians to start a project, he surprisingly met Heiko Pleskun (drums) in a local basketball team.
 The AC/DC shirt Heiko wore that day was an immediate eyecatcher.
 Heiko revealed that he has an orchestral background and he too listens to prog groups such as Opeth and Haken.
 After some time searching, they met Paul Schlößer (guitar) who brought a background influenced by bands like Cynic and Death but also older artists like Frank Zappa and King Crimson to the band.
 Julian Schmidt (bass) followed soon after.
 Being inspired by Steve DiGiorgio and The Mars Volta, Julian is also fond of diverse black metal bands.
 The only missing piece was a fitting vocalist.
 Looking out for the right match resulted in being purely instrumental for some time.
 Finally in 2016, they found Xil (vocals) who had a large history of unsatisfying band projects.
 With idols like Faith No More and Dir En Grey, he completed the group with his vigorous and multifaceted voice.

-With this release, Voay is looking forward to spreading their music to everyone who embraces creative and innovative songwriting.
+Following the release of Cyclogenesis Voay and Xil mutually agreed to part ways.
+With future releases Voay continues as an instrumental outfit and is looking forward to spread their music to everyone who embraces creative and innovative songwriting.